simonmichael/hledger/DEVELOPMENT.md

         cabal update
         make install

-    This will also try to cabal install the development version of the hledger packages, so ghc-pkg unregister those afterwards if you don't want that.
+    This will also try to cabal install development builds of the hledger executables, so ghc-pkg unregister those afterwards if you don't want that.

 - try building with make: